Review: PayPal international money transfers for businesses

 Open up a world of international payment solutions with this digital giant.

-Founded in 1998, PayPal boasts helping more than 17 million businesses through a suite of international payment solutions for 200 markets worldwide.
+PayPal boasts helping more than 17 million businesses through a suite of international payment solutions for 200 markets worldwide.

 Can I send bulk payments through PayPal?

-PayPal also supports batched payments through Mass Pay, which allows you to instantly send money to multiple payees at the same time.
-You can upload a CSV file of up to 5,000 records — including your recipients’ PayPal account emails, the amount you want to pay and their currency code — adding a custom message for each person, if you’d like.
-Or use the MassPay API to pay up to 250 people at one time.
+PayPal also supports batched payments through its Mass Pay API, which allows you to instantly send money to multiple payees at the same time.
+Upload a CSV file of your recipients’ PayPal account emails, the amount you want to pay and their currency code, adding a custom message for each person, if you’d like.

-How are PayPal’s exchange rates on international payments?
+How are PayPal’s exchange rates?

 How much will my business pay to send money with PayPal?

 You won’t pay fees for transferring money from your PayPal account to a linked bank account in the US.
 However, merchants or businesses that accept payments from customers pay flat fees of 2.9% and $0.30 each transaction — and potentially more if you take advantage of other integrated services.

 Because PayPal tailors its tools to your needs, speak to a representative to learn more about the fees you face for merchant services.